 Sustainability is at the core of everything we do.
 We founded this business on the principle of having no negative impact at any stage of the process, hence the name!
-Here are just some of the ways we try to make ZNC as environmentally friendly as possible:
+Here are just some of the ways we try to make Zero Negativity as environmentally friendly as possible:

-Our suppliers all have some form of environmental and labour accreditations, and when you enquire about particular products we will list the certifications that apply to it.
+Our suppliers all have some form of environmental and labour accreditations, and when you enquire about particular products we can list the certifications that apply to it.
 You can read more about the different types of accreditation by clicking here.
-As everything we stock is either organic cotton, recycled plastic or a blend of the two, the carbon emissions used in their production are significantly less than conventional cotton and polyester.
-You can have a look at the Impact page to see the environmental benefits of these materials.

 The vast majority of our stock is held in the UK and delivered to us by DPD's carbon neutral service.

-Everything sent out by ZNC is sent in sustainable, recyclable packaging.
-For public customers ordering from the site, this takes the form of easily recycled letterbox-size cardboard boxes or craft paper bags.
-All our packaging now comes from Lil Packaging, and is 100% recyclable and biodegradable.
+Everything we deliver is sent in plastic-free, recyclable packaging.
+For public customers ordering from our sites, this takes the form of easily recycled letterbox-size cardboard envelopes or craft paper bags.
+The majority of our small packaging now comes from Lil Packaging, and is 100% recyclable and biodegradable.
 It can even be composted right in your garden due to an additive in the material, and comes with instructions on the bag!
-It's printed with vegetable ink and made right here in the UK.
+They're printed with vegetable ink and made right here in the UK.
 Boxes are sealed with recyclable paper tape and paper stickers.
 We pack collection orders and some large orders in mailing bags made of sugar cane, and wrap them in recycled tissue paper from a local mill right here in Lancashire.

-For bulk orders ZNC never purchases virgin cardboard boxes.
+For bulk orders we never purchase virgin cardboard boxes.
 We simply reuse boxes we've been sent ourselves from our various suppliers, and appreciate when our suppliers do this too - we once had an order delivered in an old Corn Flakes box!
 We use recyclable paper tape to seal them, and our postage labels are thermal printed, so no nasty inks there either!

 Wherever possible we ask suppliers to deliver to us in plastic free packaging.
-If this isn't possible, we separate all our waste in to different recycling groups using specific bins in our workshop and office, and recycle it through our local council.
+If this isn't possible, we separate all our waste in to different recycling groups using specific bins in our workshop and office, and recycle it.
 Because of this policy we divert the vast majority of our waste from landfill.
-Any returned/damaged garments that can't be sold are either worn by us for work, used as print samples for future customers, or donated to charity.
+Any returned/damaged garments that can't be sold are either worn by us for work, used as print samples for potential customers, or donated to charity.

-One of the most regularly used items in our workshop is parchment paper which is used to prevent ink transfer when printing designs on to garments.
+One of the most regularly used items in our workshop was parchment paper which is used to prevent ink transfer when printing designs on to garments.
 Traditionally this is coated in a waxy chemical to make it non-stick, which makes it very difficult to recycle, and this made up the vast majority of our landfill-bound waste.
-We scoured the internet to find an eco-friendly alternative and found one, made from FSC certified trees, chemical free and best of all - compostable!
-We now use this for all prints, reducing our waste even further.
+We scoured the internet to find an eco-friendly alternative, and found one!
+It's made from FSC certified trees, chemical free and best of all - it's compostable!

 We aim to keep our carbon footprint as low as possible and actively take steps to reduce emissions and waste wherever possible.
-Where we can't avoid it, we add it into our annual footprint, calculated using the Carbon Footprint Calculator for small businesses, and then offset this using their tree planting programmes in the UK and around the world.
+Where we can't avoid it, we add it into our annual footprint (calculated using the Carbon Footprint Calculator for small businesses) and then offset ten times this amount using tree planting programmes right here in North West England.

 The Right Partners

 We can be quite picky when it comes to who we work with.
-We're happy to provide clothing to companies and organisations who are genuinely trying to reduce their environmental impact and we have turned down orders from organisations who did not match our vision.
+We're happy to provide clothing to companies and organisations who are genuinely trying to reduce their environmental impact, but we have turned down orders from organisations who did not match our vision.
 If you're wanting a t-shirt that costs less than a cup of coffee, you've come to the wrong people!